mandjo2010/site/content/posts/2020-01-03--mt-ken-yaa-wil-3/index.md

 Map.addLayer(nbr, { min: -1, max: 1, palette: burnPalette }, "NBR");
 ```

-The next step that you're going to do is to create the Normalized Burn Ration (NBR).
-Since the MBR uses band eight and 12, define the characteristics(band 8 and 12) in order to use to use a normalized difference.
-You can set color scheme as you want before hitting Run.
+The next step is to create the Normalized Burn Ratio (NBR).
+Since the NBR uses bands eight and 12, define these characteristics in order to use to use a normalized difference.
+Set the desired color scheme before hitting Run.

-When you run the NBR over the Mr Kenya, you see the burn scare (true color).
-Unselecte the NBR layer to see the image
+When running the NBR over Mt.
+Kenya, the burn scar (true color) becomes visible.
+Unselect the NBR layer to see the image.
 ![unsplash.com](./photo-1489824904134-891earthdfdfff.png)

 # Running Classifications

-How to select imagery for creating Mt Kenya forests map based on the characteristics of the imagery such as pixel size, bands, or time of year?
-I needed some quick research about field work to know the different types of vegetation before running classification.
+I needed some quick research about field work to know the different types of vegetation before running a classification.

-I went over supervised image classification within ENVI, a very powerful remote sensing data processing software to create classified map product.
-ENVI was originally dedicated to hyperspectral analysis and therefore to large volumes of data and complex information.
-But it's currently adapted to different types of data: VHSR, radar, thermal.
+To create a classified map, I reviewed a supervised image classification within ENVI, which is very powerful remote sensing data processing software.
+ENVI was originally dedicated to hyperspectral analysis using large volumes of data and complex information; but it’s also been adapted to different types of data: VHSR, radar, thermal.

+My goal was not to study the science of wildfires or the ecology of Mt.
+Kenya, it was to locate the fire.
+I believe the future of Mt Kenya is in all our hands.

 ![StyledBlog](./photo-1489824904134-891earthdfdfadi.png)